Use sexed semen on heifers to help achieve good quality early replacements

 The milking herds are mated to CRV conventional Friesian straws for 4 weeks and the Belgian Blue for 5 weeks.
 Ian says the Belgian Blue had proven to be easy calving and the calf rearers loved them.

-Podcast: Driving Genetic Gains Using Sexed Semen
+Podcast: Driving Genetic Gains Using Sexed Genetics

 Frequently asked questions

-How is the sexed semen produced?
+How are sexed genetics produced?

 - The semen is put through a preliminary quality control process to make sure it is viable and motile.